Open Bible Data Home About News OET Key

 BrTrAnd for the stranger who is not of thy people,

-ULTAnd also, to the foreigner, he who is not from among your people Israel, and he comes from a distant land on account of your name,
+ULTAnd also, concerning the foreigner, he who is not from your people Israel, and he comes from a distant land because of your name,

 WEBBE“Moreover, concerning the foreigner, who is not of your people Israel, when he comes out of a far country for your name’s sake